 We will make every reasonable effort to contact the landowner to discuss tree removal before proceeding.
 When MEC determines that a tree presents an imminent threat to MEC electric equipment, however, the cooperative may proceed with removal without permission in order to protect its infrastructure.

-All ROW contractors must chip and haul off, or reduce on site, what they cut.
-Larger logs can be left at the base of the tree with the member's permission.
+All ROW contractors must chip and haul off, or reduce on site, what they cut except where MEC receives landowner permission to leave wood and/or debris.
+Larger logs that cannot be chipped are left at the base of the tree or on the edge of the ROW.
+During storm restoration efforts, MEC reserves the right to handle cleanup as it deems necessary to prioritize restoration efforts.

 Oak wilt is an infectious disease caused by the fungus Ceratocystis fagacearum.
 Tree crews on Medina EC’s system are required to sterilize their saws and paint the pruning wounds on oak trees.